Bennotsi-MTG/Doomsday-Codex/limitations.md

 -> AoI/TW, LED, LED, GP, BW              BBB+R2    (6)    8 Storm
 ```

-This pile is already touched upon in the CB article.
-[LINK PLACEHOLDER].
+This pile is already touched upon in the <a href="https://github.com/Bennotsi-MTG/DDFT-PileDoc/blob/cb-piles/cb-piles.md">CB article.</a>
 No matter when they play Surgical post DD here, you can respond and negate
 its efficacy.

-### Playing with no LED

 ### Playing with a Chalice of the Void on X